Forum Replies Created

 Now – another can of worms.
 Compounds!
 Do you want boots that will give good grip on granite?
 If so, don’t expect them to do distance.
 I’ve had a pair of super-grippy Berghaus go completely smooth within about 60 miles.
 The best boots I had for grip were forestry boots with one inch deep tractor-chevron pattern.
 They gave superb self-cleaning grip in all levels of mud, but were soft enough to stick to granite too.
 The Salomons came close to matching this.

-• This reply was modified 10 years, 1 month ago by Avatar photodartymoor.
+- This reply was modified 10 years, 9 months ago by dartymoor.

 Of the past dozen or so pairs I’ve bought, I’ve only been truly happy with one – a pair of second-hand synthetic Salomon’s I got off ebay for £30 as a punt.
 They’ve lasted all of 2013 and so far into 2014, and covered around four hundred miles and still have grip, although they haven’t been waterproof for a long time.
 They also have great cushioning, something that I value a lot.
 Best boots I’ve ever had by some margin, and I’m not looking forwards to the day they do finally peg it.